MohrJonas/jail.nix/README.md

 A helper to make it easy and ergonomic to wrap your derivations in [bubblewrap](https://github.com/containers/bubblewrap).

+Please report bugs and feature requests to the [issue tracker](https://todo.sr.ht/~alexdavid/jail.nix).
 Please send patches, questions and discussions to my [general mailing list](https://lists.sr.ht/~alexdavid/general).

 ## Getting Started